pohlman/robs-discord-bot/readme.md

 ```

 ### Voice
-Voice requires ffmpeg in your path and has only been tested on Ubuntu 14.04 and 16.04.
+Voice requires a recent version of ffmpeg in your path and has only been tested on Ubuntu 16.04.
-The built in play function will first attempt to play as a YouTube link (with support for links with start time in the query params), and then will attempt to use ffmpeg to play it.
-It has only been tested with links to .mp3, .wav, .webm, and .ogg.
+The built in play function will attempt to play any link with youtube-dl.

 The built in sfx function will work with any .mp3 file in the sfx/ folder